Myla DeLoatch is a seasoned facilitator and speaker.

 In addition to making a difference, is there anything else you enjoy about this field?

 Yes.
 Every day is different.
 No two deliveries are the same.
 It’s exciting.
 The other aspect of this work I value is the on-the-job learning I get to do.
 It keeps me sharp.
 I’ve had an opportunity to work in so many industries and so many businesses.
 I’ve had the opportunity to learn a lot.

 What do you not like about training?

 I don’t like delivering something I know is poorly designed.
 I can fix dry material, but I’ve got to be working with someone that allows that to happen.
-Thankfully, I’m at a point in my career where I choose what I work on.
+Thankfully, I’m at a point in my career where I can choose my work.

 We haven’t talked about it yet, so I’m going to ask about the fashion business part of your work and education.
 Tell me more about that.

 The fashion business, oh my.
 Well, the key word is business.
 Fashion is fun, creative, and exciting.
 And like anything else, it’s also work.
 My degree and experience are in the business part of fashion.
 It’s a fast-paced business and a demanding business.
 I enjoyed it when I was in it, but I enjoy learning and development more.